The Electric Car Has Its Revenge

 When Who Killed the Electric Car? was released in 2006, it became a galvanizing force for people who were sure that forces in American politics and business were doing everything they could to make sure that we never were able to use clean energy.

 Depicting the saga of the EV1, a GM car that was briefly in production–to much fanfare–before the automaker pulled the car and attempted to destroy every last model.
 The details of the story made it seem even more nefarious.
-Take the revelation that, having discovered a company that made batteries that could function in a car, GM bought the company and then sold it to Chevron, which promptly shut it down:
+Take the revelation that, having discovered a company that made batteries that could function in a car, GM bought the company and then sold it to Chevron, which promptly shut it down (video of that scene here).

-The clip above shows the first Tesla Roadster (since discontinued in favor of a cheaper model) rolling off the assembly line, and Tesla founder Elon Musk talking about how much he’s invested in getting electric cars back on America’s roads.
+Here’s a clip from the movie showing the first Tesla Roadster (since discontinued in favor of a cheaper model) rolling off the assembly line, and Tesla founder Elon Musk talking about how much he’s invested in getting electric cars back on America’s roads:

 As Volts, Leafs, and Teslas become more prevalent, we’ll see if they truly have had their revenge.
 The third movie in Paine’s electric car trilogy is surely around the corner.